WillCBarker/Coding-Challenge/README.md

 ## Coding Challenge

-This project is a full-stack web application designed for practicing and testing coding skills.
+This project is a full-stack web application for a coding challenge.

 ### Frontend Technologies